dialoguemd/covid-19/src/regions/ca/info/ca-bc/reporting.md

 ### I am returning to B.C., what do I need to do before arriving?

 Unless you are [exempt](https://www2.gov.bc.ca/gov/content/safety/emergency-preparedness-response-recovery/covid-19-provincial-support/self-isolation-on-return#exempt), all international travellers returning to B.C. are required by law to [self-isolate](http://www.bccdc.ca/health-info/diseases-conditions/covid-19/self-isolation) for 14 days and complete a self-isolation plan.
-Travellers must submit a [B.C. self-isolation plan](https://www2.gov.bc.ca/gov/content/safety/emergency-preparedness-response-recovery/covid-19-provincial-support/self-isolation-on-return#complete-plan) and complete the [federal ArriveCAN](https://www.canada.ca/en/public-health/services/diseases/coronavirus-disease-covid-19/digital-tools.html) application prior to arrival or upon their return to B.C.
+Travellers must complete the [federal ArriveCAN](https://www.canada.ca/en/public-health/services/diseases/coronavirus-disease-covid-19/digital-tools.html) application prior to arrival or upon their return to B.C.

 More informaiton is available on the [BC government website](https://www2.gov.bc.ca/gov/content/safety/emergency-preparedness-response-recovery/covid-19-provincial-support/self-isolation-on-return) for returning international travellers.

-British Colubmians are encouraged to stay in their own communities and avoid non-essential travel at this time.
-As the province moves into phase 2 and phase 3 of B.C.'s Restart Plan, more guidance on travel within the province will be provided.

 All returning travellers are encouraged to self-monitor for symptoms of COVID-19.
-If you have questions, or you start to feel symptoms, contact your health care provider, 8-1-1, your local public health unit, or complete the COVID-19 Symptom Self-Assessment tool.
+If you have questions, or you start to feel symptoms, contact your health care provider, 8-1-1, your local public health unit, or complete the [COVID-19 Symptom Self-Assessment tool](https://bc.thrive.health/).

 [Source: BC Centre for Disease Control](http://www.bccdc.ca/health-info/diseases-conditions/covid-19/common-questions)